They can be a nightmare – here's how to avoid them

 - Borrow the minimum amount needed and pay it off as quickly as you can (be mindful of whether the loan has early repayment charges).

 It's worth knowing that when you're looking for a secured loan, you almost always need to speak to a broker who will look to match you with a lender who can help you.
-Here is our list of sites to try (and what each is useful for):
+However be aware that broker fees on secured loans can be as high as 12.5%, meaning you can pay thousands in fees – which adds even more cost to your existing debt.
+Therefore always ask the broker what their fees are upfront (it can vary per lender they work with) and ensure you know what you're agreeing to.

 Want to complain about your secured loan provider?